LukeCole96/distributed-systems/README.md

 A springboot application that consumes from kafka, integrates with CMS and a MySQL DB (cache-retry-db).
 A Web app interfaces with this application to receive DB database downtime data from database.

 ### channel-metadata-store
-A springboot application that produces kafka, integrates with CRS and a MySQL DB (DB).
+A springboot application that produces kafka messages, integrates with hazelcast cache and a MySQL DB (DB).
 A Web app interfaces with this application to update streaming channel-metadata in the database.

 ### channel-metadata-nft
 A non-functional-test suite that runs gatling simulation tests against the domain.